Theory of Crystallization versus Vitrification: A Theory for Crystallization Time

 The field-theoretic description of the Ising model is the Landau-Ginzburg (LG) model; see Ref.~\citep{Goldenfeld2018,Amit2005} for details on how to map the Ising model onto the LG model.
 Furthermore, the field theory of nucleation has been applied to the LG model.
 In fact, this was the first intended application of the original work \citep{langer1969statistical}, although later works \citep{gunther1980goldstone,Zwerger1985,munster2000analytical,munster2003classical} showed that the mathematical derivations can be further simplified.
 As a result, we can apply the nucleation rate formula derived for the LG model directly to the Arrow-Potts model.

-We will now sketch the derivation of the nucleation rate formula, as applied to the LG model.
-The complete derivation can be found in Ref.~\citep{Hasyim2019}, which follows closely the Refs.~\citep{gunton1983introduction}, the original work \citep{langer1969statistical}, and other past works \citep{gunther1980goldstone,Zwerger1985,munster2000analytical,munster2003classical}.
+We will now sketch the derivation of the nucleation rate formula, as applied to the LG model; \ed{see SM, Sec.
+3.2 for a complete derivation} which follows closely Ref.~\citep{gunton1983introduction}, the original work \citep{langer1969statistical}, and other past works \citep{gunther1980goldstone,Zwerger1985,munster2000analytical,munster2003classical}.
 To begin, we write the Langevin equation for the order parameter field $\phi(\* x,t)$ under non-conserving dynamics as a stochastic partial differential equation

 where $\Gamma_0$ is a constant mobility factor, $\eta(\*x,t)$ is a space-time Gaussian white-noise, and the free-energy functional $F[\phi]$ for the LG model is given by

 where $h$ is an external field, and $\tau$ and $g$ are phenomenological parameters.
 Now, let $P(\{\phi(\* x)\},t)$ be the probability of finding an order parameter field $\phi(\*x)$ at time $t$.
 The Fokker-Planck equation associated with Eq.~\eqref{eq:modela_langevin} is